-September 1st, 2008 David Davignon and four other employees of the Bristol County, Massachusetts Sheriff’s Department were involved in a variety of union activities.
+On September 1st, 2008, David Davignon and four other employees of the Bristol County, Massachusetts Sheriff’s Department were involved in a variety of union activities.
 By the summer of 2000, negotiations had grown tense between the County and the Massachusetts Correctional Officers Federated Union.
 During one negotiation session, the Sheriff cursed at a Union representative, slammed his hand on a table, and said, “I’m the Sheriff.
 If you have to wait, you’ll wait for me.”

 The Union decided to hold a picket at a busy intersection near a correctional facility to express dissatisfaction with the contract negotiations and to criticize the Sheriff’s treatment of correctional officers and their families.
 Three of the Union representatives spoke with individual corrections officers at work about the planned picket, with the conversations taking no longer than 45 seconds.

 The Sheriff ordered an investigation into these encounters to determine whether officers had been pressured or coerced to participate in the picket.
 The Sheriff addressed three roll calls.
 In one or more of them, he referred to the Supreme Court’s decision in Garrity v.
 New Jersey, telling officers he could terminate those who failed to be completely truthful during internal affairs investigations.
 The Sheriff told the roll calls that he knew there were “troublemakers” in the Department whom he would not hesitate to remove.
 He stressed that if they were terminated, they might file a grievance and get their jobs back, but they would be making five or six dollars an hour in the interim.
 Two of the Union representatives later testified that the Sheriff stared directly at them when making the “troublemakers” comment.